NAVIGATING AND LIVING WELL WITH HIV

 Understanding HIV/AIDS

-HIV (Human Immunodeficiency Virus) is a virus that attacks the body’s immune system, specifically targeting CD4 cells, a type of white blood cell that helps the body fight infections.
+HIV is a virus that attacks the body’s immune system.
+It specifically targets the CD4 cells, a type of white blood cell that helps the body fight infections.
 When HIV enters the body, it replicates and gradually weakens the immune system over time.
-As the immune system becomes compromised, the body becomes more susceptible to various infections and illnesses.
+As the immune system weakens, the body becomes more vulnerable to various infections and illnesses.

-If left untreated, HIV can progress to AIDS (Acquired Immunodeficiency Syndrome), a more advanced stage where the immune system becomes severely compromised and the individual becomes vulnerable to life-threatening opportunistic infections and certain types of cancers.
+If left untreated, HIV can progress to AIDS (Acquired Immunodeficiency Syndrome).
+A more advanced stage where the immune system becomes severely weaker.
+This makes the person more likely to get serious infections and certain types of cancer.
+These infections and cancers can be life-threatening.

 HIV is primarily transmitted through certain body fluids, including blood, semen, vaginal fluids, rectal fluids, and breast milk.
-Common modes of transmission include unprotected sexual intercourse, sharing of contaminated needles or syringes, and from an infected mother to her child during childbirth or breastfeeding.
+HIV can spread through unprotected sex, sharing needles, or from a mother to her baby during birth or breastfeeding.

-HIV is a chronic condition, but it can be managed with antiretroviral therapy (ART), a combination of medications that help suppress the virus’s replication and improve the immune system’s function.
-Early detection through testing and timely initiation of treatment is crucial in managing HIV effectively and preventing its progression to AIDS.
-HIV/AIDS awareness, prevention efforts, and access to medical care are essential components of controlling the spread of the virus and supporting those living with HIV to lead healthier lives.
+HIV is a chronic condition, but it can be managed with antiretroviral therapy (ART).
+A combination of medications that help suppress the virus’s replication and improve the immune system’s function.

 Testing for HIV